 I never thought I’d be 25 and spending my evenings with a cup of herbal tea looking for a financial adviser, but here I am.
 I joined Royal London in April so my knowledge of protection is growing fast but it still seems like protection products change nearly as much as our wedding plans.
 And the terminology used by providers differs so much that for your average Jo it can be pretty confusing.

 For someone like me with a lifelong condition, there’s an added benefit of speaking with a financial adviser.
-And that’s not just because of their expertise of the market, but also because through them, I’ll get access to specialised products that sometimes aren’t available without advice, like our recently launched Diabetes Life Cover.
+And that’s not just because of their expertise of the market, but also because through them, I’ll get access to specialised products that sometimes aren’t available without advice, like our Diabetes Life Cover.